Canada Day is Tuesday, July 1, 2014.

 Where: Granville Island

-What: Canada Place hosts Downtown Vancouver's biggest Canada Day celebration with a Waterfront Party that includes live music and entertainment on three stages, followed by the annual Canada Day Parade.
-It also co-produces the Burrard Inlet Fireworks that are Number 3 on this list.
+What: Canada Place hosts Downtown Vancouver's biggest Canada Day celebration with a free Waterfront Party that includes live music and entertainment on three stages, followed by the annual Canada Day Parade.
+Highlights of the 2014 Waterfront Party include 25 music acts, the West Coast Lumberjack Show, sports, and an artisan market.

 When: Waterfront Party: 10am - 6pm; Parade starts at 7pm